agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Help someone on Slack.
 Give feedback, share resources, be a rubber ducky.
 - [ ] (Optional) Reach out to one women in tech.
 Use Hopin or Slack channel to say hi to new network.
 - [ ] Send appreciation message to a WWCode volunteer or member.
+- [ ] Take care of yourself: pause, stretch, hydrate.
+More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).

+## Weekly goals

 - [ ] Connect and follow a WWCode volunteer or member.
 Endorse their skills or if you worked on a project write recommendations!
-- [ ] Take care of yourself: pause, stretch, hydrate.
-More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).

 ## WWCode Cloud